confluentinc/ksql/design-proposals/klip-4-produce-data.md

 > **Description**
 >
 > Produce a row into an existing stream or table and its underlying topic based on
 > explicitly sepcified values.
+The first ``column_name`` of every schema is ``ROWKEY``, which
+> defines the corresponding kafka key - it is expected to always match a corresponding column in
+> the value if the create statement specifies a key.
 >
 > Column values can be given in several ways:
-> * Any column not explicitly given a value is set to its default (explicit or implicit) value.
+> * Any column not explicitly given a value is set to ``null`` (KSQL does not support DEFAULT values)
 > * If no columns are specified, a value for every column is expected in the same order as the
 > schema
 > * To produce a ``NULL`` value, specify only the key and contents for the key